mkalus/docker-nginx-s3/README.md

 # Nginx with AWS Authentication Plugin

 This Docker image runs Ubuntu with Nginx compiled with ngx_aws_auth module.
-It uses Amazons V4 API for authentication agains an S3 bucket
+It uses Amazons V4 API for authentication against an S3 bucket

 # Settings